 All and all, North Hill is a fine neighborhood that simply needs that little something extra.
 Brainstorming around how to improve North Hill is a fun conversation city hall should entertain.

 Grandview is one of Spokane’s more obscure neighborhoods.
-Located on the upslope to the West Plains, some homes capture great vistas to downtown Spokane, hence the neighborhood namesake.
-Grandview also has some meaningful assets, such as Fish Lake Trail and being about a four-minute commute to downtown.
+Located on the up-slope to the West Plains, some homes capture great vistas to downtown Spokane, hence the neighborhood namesake.
+Grandview also has some meaningful assets, such as Fish Lake Trail, Finch Arboretum, and being about a four-minute commute to downtown.
 The housing stock is mixed with some older split-level ranchers and some newer split-level ranchers.
 Thus, Grandview’s demerit is its suburban feel.
 Nevertheless, the slope it’s built upon is one of a kind.

 West Terrace is one of Spokane’s most distinct neighborhoods.
 Located at the bottom of a bluff in northwest Spokane, it’s a subdivision that specializes in split-level ranchers and tree-lined streets.
 From an urban planner’s perspective, it is quite isolated, unwalkable, and unremarkable.
 Although you won’t find too many hipsters around, West Terrace will prove a quiet, family friendly neighborhood with stability and low crime.
 The downside is you must drive to your pleasure.